The Cultural Triangle: Yaxhá-Nakum-Naranjo National Park (Guatemala)

 This monumental area contains Mayan cities like Yaxhá, Nakum, Naranjo and Holmul, which were settled in strategic locations for the purpose of obtaining abundant natural resources and raw materials.
-These natural locations allowed for the construction of enormous squares surrounded by temples and palaces, placed in different geologic terraces.
+These natural locations allowed for the construction of enormous squares surrounded by temples and palaces in different geologic terraces.

 The urban organization around the enormous sacred roads (sacbes) is distinguishable and visible again.
-Now it is possible to observe a variety of temples, palaces, ball-courts and observatories in various state of restoration and from the top of Temple 216 one can admire a view over the whole site, the rain forest and the lake.
+Now it is possible to observe a variety of temples, palaces, ball courts and observatories in various states of restoration.
+From the top of Temple 216, one can admire a view over the whole site, the rainforest and the lake.

-As the archaeological work and the restoration at Topoxte, Yaxha and Nakum have nearly finished, in January 2009 most of the workers have been moved to the site of Naranjo.
-This site will be the center of future investigation to find new information about the Cultural Heritage of the Mayans and to prepare another important site for tourism.
+As the archaeological work and the restoration at Topoxte, Yaxha and Nakum have nearly finished, in January 2009, most of the workers have been moved to the site of Naranjo.
+This site will be the center of future investigation to find new information about the Cultural Heritage of the Mayans and prepare another important tourist site.

-Topoxté occupies five of a cluster of six islands at the western end of Lake Yaxhá in the municipality of Melchor de Mencos and in the eastern part of the Guatemalan department of Petén.
-Due to the extreme fluctuations of the water level of the lake, these islands can sometimes become landlocked.
+Topoxté occupies five of a cluster of six islands at the western end of Lake Yaxhá in the municipality of Melchor de Mencos and the eastern part of the Guatemalan department of Petén.
+Due to the extreme fluctuations in the lake's water level, these islands can sometimes become landlocked.

 Archaeological investigations have revealed that the site was occupied from the Middle Preclassic right through to the Late Postclassic.